Dublin 8: Notable places

 Dublin 8 includes Dolphin's Barn, Inchicore, Islandbridge, Kilmainham, Merchants Quay, Portobello, South Circular Road, the Phoenix Park and the Liberties.
 Notable buildings include Christ Church Cathedral and St. Patrick's Cathedral.

 Usage in Dublin addresses

-Colloquially, Dubliners simply refer to the area as "Dublin 8".
-The postal district forms the first part of numerous seven digit Eircodes that are unique to every single address in the area.
-For addressing purposes, it appears in both its original form as Dublin 8 and as the first part of a seven digit postal code as D08 a line below.
-For example:
+The postal district of Dublin 8 is used in conjunction with the seven-digit Eircodes that are unique to each address in the state.
+For example: For example: